rita-morozova/daily_fantasy_project-1/README.md

 * The seed file will update with scores for players for Week 1-3.
 If at a future date you would like to add scores for newer weeks, download the new week's csv from https://www.fantasypros.com/nfl/reports/leaders/ and save it in the storage folder as "points_week_#weeknumber.csv" then run Contest.new_scores_for_week(#weeknumber) in rails c to update the database.

-## configuration:

-Put require rails/all in config/application.rb .

 ## Creating Database: